TurtlePrograms/ProductivityTools/readme.md

 ### pt-run

 Runs a preset profile with a list of programs to start.
+running `pt-run` will start the profile `default`, if the profiles.json file does not exist one will be created with an example setup
+the example setup includes a `default` profile, wich run a template called Browser, and opens cmd in this directory then opens vs code
+the template opens a browser (set via params in the profile) and opens a new tab on `google.com`
+the template also includes an example `alias`, called `example` this runs the profile `default`

 Usage: ``` pt-run [-h] [-l] [profile] ```